system-f/fp-course/README.markdown

    `> readFile "/etc/pas"`

    Now hit the TAB key.
-If there is only one existing filename on a path that begins with `/etc/pas`, that that name will auto-complete.
+If there is only one existing filename on a path that begins with `/etc/pas`, then that name will auto-complete.
 Try it.

    If there is more than one identifier that can complete, hit TAB twice quickly.
 This will present you with your options to complete.